Accessing Nextcloud files using WebDAV

 If your server connection is not HTTPS-secured, use

-The same method works for other file managers that use GVfs, such as MATE’s Caja and Cinnamon’s Nepomuk.
+The same method works for other file managers that use GVFS, such as MATE’s Caja and Cinnamon’s Nemo.

 Accessing files with KDE and Dolphin file manager